Heat of Vaporization/Fusion Calculator

 Lead 24.5 858

-Why L_v » L_f: Melting requires only separating molecules enough to move past each other.
-Vaporization requires completely breaking all intermolecular bonds and expanding the gas against atmospheric pressure — much more energy.
+Why L_v is so much bigger than L_f: Melting requires only separating molecules enough to move past each other.
+Vaporization requires completely breaking all intermolecular bonds and then expanding the gas against atmospheric pressure, which takes far more energy.
+For water the ratio is nearly 7 to 1.

-Why water has such a high L_v: Water molecules form strong hydrogen bonds.
-Boiling water requires breaking these bonds.
-This high latent heat is why sweating (evaporation) cools the body so effectively — each gram of sweat evaporated removes 2,260 J from your skin.
+Why water has such a high L_v: Water molecules form strong hydrogen bonds, and boiling means breaking all of them.
+That is why sweating cools the body so effectively: each gram of sweat evaporated carries away roughly 2,400 J from your skin.

 How we build and check this calculator